BlueMagic01/Chat-With-AI/README.md

-# Chat-With-AI
+# Chat Robot

+ You can chat with Artificial intelligence.
+Make a friend

-You can chat. you can play Music.
-You can see Quotes.
+ you can play Music.
+Feel the Music

+ you can see quotes.
+Cool Quotes is an android app of  collection of carefully hand picked quotes from the world's most influential people.
+It contains sayings from philosophers, writers, spiritual thinkers and other great minds whose brilliant words inspired many people.
+It showcases Android best programming practices in areas such as sqlite, data binding, custom views and adapters and advanced UI features.

+Feedback, comments, and contributions are welcome!